 It took 2 years following that botched festival’s press launch for me to see Rouge in action again.
 It was at the MTV Base cipher, end-2016.
 She was grouped with rappers YoungstaCPT, Maraza and Priddy Ugly.
 It had been raining heavily on the day, to the point where filming had to be paused temporarily due to the location — a disused warehouse with corrugated iron roofing — not being sound-proof.

-Intermittent glances in her direction showed a nervous Rouge, but that could’ve be due to the anxiety wrought by having to wander about aimlessly for indefinite periods of time, waiting.
+Intermittent glances in her direction showed a nervous Rouge, but that could’ve been due to the anxiety wrought by having to wander about aimlessly for indefinite periods of time, waiting.

 This theory turned to undisputed fact when filming resumed.
 Her microphone technique and the regality with which she carried herself throughout her 16 bars of glory transported me back to that time in 2014.
 I had missed the most of her Back To The City performance, so shall discount that one time.